 Peter D. Graves

-From 1996 to 2000, Graves served as Co-President and COO of PolyGram Films, as well as being CMO for the company.
-During this period, PolyGram's production and release slate included The Game; What Dreams May Come; Barney, The Borrowers, Pitch Black, Notting Hill, and Very Bad Things, and PolyGram's Gramercy label production and release slate included Elizabeth; Lock, Stock and Two Smoking Barrels; Being John Malkovich; Bean; and The Big Lebowski.
+From 1996 to 2000, Graves served as Co-President and COO of PolyGram Films, the marketing and distribution arm of PolyGram Filmed Entertainment, as well as being CMO for the company.
+In this capacity, he oversaw a staff of 137 and was responsible for yearly budgets in excess of $200m.
+During this period, PolyGram's production and release slate included The Game; What Dreams May Come; Barney, The Borrowers, Pitch Black, Notting Hill and Very Bad Things, and PolyGram's Gramercy label production and release slate included Elizabeth; Lock, Stock and Two Smoking Barrels; Being John Malkovich; Bean; and The Big Lebowski.

 As Producer, Executive Producer or Independent Advisor/Consultant, Graves provides strategic oversight and financial management of a film's entire revenue waterfall performance.
 Working in both the domestic and international markets, Graves brings an unparalleled long-term production and marketing perspective to a film's entire production process, from initial concept and financing, through to its ultimate worldwide release in all media.